 2. Consider the local language

-The top countries I recommend for your first time traveling alone include:
+The top countries I recommend for traveling alone include:

 Essential tips for traveling alone for the first time